 Robert received his BS in Mechanical Engineering when UMass Dartmouth was still Southeastern Massachusetts University.
 He rose through the ranks of United Technologies Corporation and served as the president of Hamilton Sunstrand, a market leader in the design, manufacture, and service of military, commercial, and business aircraft systems, for 10 years before serving as president of Sikorsky Aircraft in 2015.
 In January 2016, Robert was appointed as president of Pratt & Whitney.

-The Leduc Center received a $1.14 millions philanthropic gift in January 2014 from an anonymous donor to honor Reverend Dr. Robert P. Lawrence.
-The gift will be invested in civic engagement-related programs.
+In January 2014, the Leduc Center received a $1.14 millions philanthropic gift from an anonymous donor to honor Reverend Dr. Robert P. Lawrence, whose work in and service to the community is the exemplar of civic engagement.
+The gift is invested in civic engagement-related programs.

+He was Pastor Emeritus of the First Congregational Church in Fall River, MA where he served as Senior Minister for 22 years.
+He also served as Senior Minister of the United Congregational Church in Little Compton, RI.
 Beyond his church, Reverend Lawrence was a chaplain for the Federal Bureau of Prisons and founded the Pastoral Care Department at the former Union-Truesdale Hospitals, now known as the Charlton site of the South Coast Hospital Group.
 He served as a chaplain for the 2010 Winter Olympic Games in Vancouver and aboard the famous grand ocean liner Queen Elizabeth II and the Queen Mary II cruise ship.